druv022/Disease-Normalization-with-Graph-Embeddings/README.md

-# Disease-Normalization-with-Graph-Embeddings
+# Disease Normalization with Graph Embeddings

-## Table of Content:
+## Table of Contents:
 1. Basic training and Testing
 2. Structure of code
 3. Paper